resource-disaggregation/jiffy/docs/src/quick_start.md

-All the operation can be done in batches as following:
+All the operation can be done in batches as follows:

 ```python tab="Python"
 args = [b"key1", b"value1", b"key2", b"value2"]